savvyclutch/savvyclutch.github.io/_posts/2016-07-16-continuous-deployment-to-aws-ecs-and-circle-ci.md

 ---

-Intro here
+You know what it all about.
+So let's start.

-We have some kind of website with dockerised environment and we want to configure automatic zero-time deployment on push to the our github repository `master` branch.
+We have some kind of website with dockerized environment and we want to configure automatic zero-time deployment on push to the our github repository `master` branch.

 ![Deploy Process]({{ site.url }}/images/posts/aws_deploy/deploy_process.png)